AbhiK002/virtual-keyboard/README.md

 Enjoy the program :)
 I would *really* appreciate some feedback and tips!

-( fun thing to do: add any PNG image in the same folder as the main python file and name it "vkblogo.png".... it will become the icon in the title bar of the keyboard :P )
+( fun thing to do: add any PNG image in the same folder as the main python file and name it "vkblogo.png".... it should become the icon in the title bar of the keyboard :P )